viviRbi/vyNote/readme.md

 22. Explain the HATEOAS concept

-## What is a “resource” in a REST service?
+## What is a Â“resourceÂ” in a REST service?
 - Rest treat everthing as a resource.
 - It uses various representations to represent a resource like Text, JSON, XML

-24. What does the “uniform interface” constraint mean?
+24. What does the Â“uniform interfaceÂ” constraint mean?
 Give an example of some RESTful endpoints you would create for an API.
 Should the URLs contain nouns, verbs, or adjectives?